Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

 -----------------------
 In spatial analysis and urban planning the division of objects into spatial zones, such as land-use or accommodation type, is a pivotal tool to facilitate analysis and/or visualization.
 The `FIAT toolbox <https://github.com/Deltares/fiat_toolbox>`_ offers simple tools to assign aggregation labels to the exposure.csv file, after calculating damages with `FIAT toolbox <https://github.com/Deltares/delft-fiat>`_.
 Subsequental, the `FIAT toolbox <https://github.com/Deltares/fiat_toolbox>`_ can be used to automatically calculate metrics over the aggregation areas.
 The user can add multiple aggregation labels at once by providing vector files for each zone (e.g., *.shp* or *.gpkg*).

-To associate the original exposure data with the aggregation zones, utilize the **"join_exposure_aggregation_areas"** function provided by **FIAT**.
+To associate the original exposure data with the aggregation zones, the **"join_exposure_aggregation_areas"** function can be utilized.
 This function seamlessly links each geometry in the original exposure data to its corresponding spatial aggregation zone.
-To prepare your data create a configuration yaml-file (*.yml*) with the following information (case-sensitive)
+To prepare the data, an aggregation configuration file (*.yml*) must be created with the following information (case-sensitive):

 Input yaml file:
    - **new_root**: Path to the output folder
    - **aggregation_area_fn**: Path to the aggregation file
-   - **attribute_names**: Name of the zone attribute in your file (case-sensitive)
+   - **attribute_names**: Name of the zone attribute in your file
    - **label_names**: Desired aggregation label for newly created aggregation zone

 In case the user wants to add several aggregation zones at once, multiple aggregation files can be provided in a list.
 Each variable (file path, attribute name, label name) must follow the same order to assure that attribute and label names are assigned to the correct aggregation file::